unwontedsponn/unwontedsponn/README.md

 - 👋 Hi, I’m Ben
-- 👀 I’m interested in - music, spanish, reading and tech
+- 👀 I’m an aspiring full stack developer looking for my first opportunity in the tech industry
-- 🌱 I’m currently learning - data science and web development
+- 🌱 My main tech stack is HTML, CSS, Javascript, Python, and Python libraries.
+I’m currently learning typescript and react
 - 💞️ I’m looking to collaborate on - interesting projects
 - 📫 How to reach me - benpaulspooner@gmail.com